 Change is difficult for most people.
-If you’ve been trying to establish a traffic management position or integrate workflow software in your office, you may be fighting an uphill battle.
+If you’ve been trying to establish a traffic management position or integrate ad agency software in your office, you may be fighting an uphill battle.
 We’ve got some tips for you to help plead your case and win your boss over.

 Crunch The Numbers